andrewtdiz/Weave/docs/tutorials/fundamentals/changed.md

     ```

 When you set the value, if it's the same as the existing value, an update won't
 be sent out.

-This means Changed events won't re-run when you set the
-value multiple times in a row.
+This means Changed events won't re-run when you set the value multiple times in a row.

 ![A diagram showing how value objects only send updates if the new value and previous value aren't equal.](Value-Equality-Dark.svg#only-dark)
 ![A diagram showing how value objects only send updates if the new value and previous value aren't equal.](Value-Equality-Light.svg#only-light)

 In most cases, this leads to improved performance because your code runs less
 often.

-However, if you need to override this behaviour, `Value:set()` accepts a
-second argument - if you set it to `true`, an update will be forced:
+To override this behaviour, `Value:set()` accepts a second argument that can force an update:

 === "Script code"